 Betsie Piussan, GFAA Nominating Committee Chair

 A native of New York, Betsie Piussan received a B.S.
-Degree from Stanford University, Stanford, CA in social sciences and second concentration in French.
+Degree from Stanford University in social sciences and second concentration in French.
 She also studied at l’Université de Paris and l’Ecole du Louvre.

 She completed her MBA at NYU Graduate School of Business.
 After graduating, she worked for nine years at Republic National Bank of New York, specializing in international lending.